Denise Fox: Storyline development

 Denise went on to marry Kevin, acting as stepmother to his children Carly (Kellie Shirley) and Deano Wicks (Matt Di Angelo).
 Parish briefly departed from the show to take maternity leave, and when Daniels declined to renew his contract, he, Shirley and Di Angelo were written out permanently, coinciding with Parish's temporary exit.
 In Denise's absence, Chelsea reunited with her estranged father Lucas Johnson, with Don Gilet cast in the role.
 Upon Parish's return, Denise and Lucas ultimately reunited, with Gilet commenting: "He's found a woman who's strong-willed, strong-minded, a good mother to their shared child and to Libby and [Lucas' son] Jordan (Michael-Joel David Stuart).
 It's kind of ideal and he's worked so hard for it.
 Nothing, but nothing, should stop that – he deserves to have this.
 It's one of these situations where he likes the idea that he's earned this relationship.
 That seems to be more of a priority than the pure love he has for her.
 He loves what he's earned and he's now this respectable person who wants to hold on to what he has by any means necessary."

-Diane Parish (pictured) found it difficult to keep her character's faked death a secret.
+Diane Parish found it difficult to keep her character's faked death a secret.

 When Lucas' former wife Trina (Sharon Duncan Brewster) began interfering in their relationship, Lucas was instrumental in her death, and went on to kill Owen when he came close to discovering the truth.
 In May 2010, Green reported that in an upcoming episode, Lucas would be seen to strangle Denise and dispose of her body in a canal.
 He questioned whether Parish was to be written out of the soap, following the announcements that both Benjamin and Owusu would be leaving EastEnders later in 2010.
 Discussing the storyline, Gilet refused to reveal whether Lucas would kill Denise, but indicated that events may not be as they seemed.
 Parish commented: "It looks really bad as he gets Denise in a headlock and chokes her.
 If she survives, it'll be a miracle."
 Following the episode where Denise appeared to be strangled by Lucas, entertainment journalist Sharon Marshall appeared on This Morning, saying there would be "twists and turns" but would not confirm whether Denise was dead or alive.
 It ultimately transpired that Lucas had faked Denise's death to hold her hostage in a basement.
 Parish found it difficult to keep details of the storyline a secret, and struggled to lie when questioned by members of the public.